Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Introduction

-The structure of this paper is as follows.
+The structure of the rest of this paper is as follows.
 We provide detailed definitions required to state our result, as well as compare it with previous work, in Sec.~\ref{sec:result}.
-The proof is in two parts, a short argument for obtaining $O(1/t_f)$ in Sec.~\ref{sec:bigO} and a lengthier Sec.~\ref{ResSec} in which we compute the constant $\theta$.
-The application to flux qubits can be found in Sec.~\ref{sec:fluxQ}.
+The paper is written in a way that allows the reader to skip the proof that follows this section, and move on to applications in Sec.~\ref{sec:fluxQ}.
+The proof is given in two parts: a short argument for obtaining an $O(1/t_f)$ bound in Sec.~\ref{sec:bigO} and a lengthier Sec.~\ref{ResSec} in which we compute the constant $\theta$.
+The application to flux qubits can be found in Sec.~\ref{sec:fluxQ}, which is also separated into results and a proof that can be skipped.
 We give the definition of the effective (qubit) Hamiltonian in Sec.~\ref{eHam}, along with a discussion of how the adiabatic theorem bounds we obtained apply in the effective Hamiltonian setting.
+Sec.~\ref{sec:fluxQ} and Sec.~\ref{eHam} are independent of each other.
 We conclude in Sec.~\ref{sec:conc}.
 Additional calculations in support of the flux qubit analysis are presented in Appendix~\ref{app:A}, and a proof of the intertwining relation is given in Appendix~\ref{app:intertwining}.